Recovery From Addictions In Leeds | Drug and Alcohol Therapy

 Recovery is like starting out in a whole new life, often described as "been reborn" or "living in reality, rather than in a bubble".
 In time, the sense of self is no longer caught up in the cycle of guilt, shame and hopelessness, and emotions start to surface that have often been suppressed for years.

-This can be overwhelming to begin with and the first few months can seem like a roller coaster of ups and downs, but the rewards of putting into practice what you have learned on your journey into recovery, and observing small, positive changes in yourself, start to bring about larger changes which start to fall into place - It may be a cliche, but positivity really does breed positivity!
+This can be overwhelming, to begin with, and the first few months can seem like a roller coaster of ups and downs, but the rewards of putting into practice what you have learned on your journey into recovery, and observing small, positive changes in yourself, start to bring about larger changes which start to fall into place - It may be a cliche, but positivity really does breed positivity in Drug and alcohol rehabilitation!

 Personally, I am more comfortable with the concept of SMART recovery as it is based around REBT (Rational Emotive Behavioural Therapy) and is more focused on cognitive awareness.